<style>

 **==Note:==** When an x86 CPU performs a `push` instruction the value in `%rsp` is automatically decremented by the size of the data pushed.
 The `pop` instruction automatically increments the value in `%rsp`.
 In effect, these two instructions grow and shrink the current stack frame.

-Everytime the computer executes a normal instruction `%rip` gets automatically incremented to the next instruction.
+Every time the computer executes a normal instruction, `%rip` gets automatically incremented to the next instruction.
 Certain special instructions can "jump" or put an address into the instruction pointer that is not the next sequential address.
 This is how functions and branch logic (e.g. `if` and `for` statements) work at the register level.

 The x86 calling convention uses two special jumping instructions: